-1. Create an anchor content – a great infographic.
+1. Create an anchor content – a great infographic

-I knew we needed a boost if we wanted to boost our numbers.
-I knew we needed an “anchor content” to build the campaign around.
-An anchor content is the flagship content of your website that gets the initial buzz and shares.
+I knew we needed a piece of “anchor content” to build the campaign around.
+Anchor content is the flagship content of your website that gets the initial buzz and shares.
 The rest of the content builds around it.
-An example is Hubspot’s “Inbound Marketing” book.
-We needed our own.
+An example is HubSpot’s “Inbound Marketing” book.

 Since the site was about resumes, I knew that the content needed to be an example of an infographic resume.
 That was pretty obvious.
 But the tough question was, whose resume would it be of?
 Of course, the devil was always in the details.

 At first we thought a sports celebrity would be a good choice because it was easy to get data on their achievements.
 We could’ve done one on Michael Jordan and put his stats as an infographic.
 But then there were already a lot of infographics on sports figures.

-Surprising, Interesting and Practical
+Surprising, interesting and practical